|

 Truth's ordeal |

-faithfulness of its followers.
-Thus it is that the march of time bears onward
+and faithfulness of its followers.
+Thus it is that the march of time bears

-freedom's banner.
-The powers of this world will fight, and will command their
+onward freedom's banner.
+The powers of this world will fight, and will command

-sentinels not to let truth pass the guard until it subscribes to their systems;
+their sentinels not to let truth pass the guard until it subscribes to their

-but Science, heeding not the pointed bayonet, marches on.
-There is always some
+systems; but Science, heeding not the pointed bayonet, marches on.
+There is

 Immortal sentences |

-the might of Mind, and shows human power to be proportionate to its embodiment
+illustrates the might of Mind, and shows human power to be proportionate to its

-of right thinking.
-A few immortal sentences, breathing the omnipotence of
+embodiment of right thinking.
+A few immortal sentences, breathing the

-divine justice, have been potent to break despotic fetters and abolish the
+omnipotence of divine justice, have been potent to break despotic fetters and

-whipping-post and slave market; but oppression neither went down in blood, nor
+abolish the whipping-post and slave market; but oppression neither went down in

-did the breath of freedom come from the cannon's mouth.
-Love is the liberator.
+blood, nor did the breath of freedom come from the cannon's mouth.
+Love is the

 Slavery abolished |

-hard; but the abolition of mental slavery is a more difficult task.
-The
+States was hard; but the abolition of mental slavery is a more difficult task.

 forms of tyranny, must be rooted out through the action of the divine Mind.
 Men